 Don't assume you're getting a deal just because you have a coupon.
 Often folks will get really excited about sales or coupons and feel that they are getting a better deal than they really are.
 So it pays to do the math and compare prices.

 Don't be afraid to chat up the folks who work at your local grocery store.
-"For example, shoppers can trust our in-store butchers for cooking and product selection tips, placing special orders, seafood seasoning, custom cuts and more," advises Diego Romero of Sprouts.
-From the produce aisle to the fishmonger, these experts can offer some true insider tips specific to that store, and can help you find exactly what you are looking for.
+"For example, shoppers can trust our in-store butchers for cooking and product selection tips, placing special orders, seafood seasoning, custom cuts, and more," says Diego Romero of Sprouts.
+From the produce aisle to the fishmonger, these experts can offer some true insider tips specific to that store and can help you find exactly what you are looking for.

-One benefit to shopping at larger markets is that they probably have a higher turnover, meaning that produce hasn't been languishing on the shelf for a week or longer.
-Romero notes that Sprouts, for example, gets daily fresh produce shipments from the farm or packing house, and that staff are "constantly culling and rotating with fresh produce throughout the day."
+One benefit of shopping at larger markets is that they probably have a higher turnover, which means the produce hasn't been languishing on the shelf for a week or longer.
+Romero notes that Sprouts, for example, gets daily fresh produce shipments from the farm or packing house, and that staff is "constantly culling and rotating with fresh produce throughout the day."

-Though certain items might be on sale at certain times of the year (pumpkin puree around Thanksgiving, for example), a grocery store owner says that there isn't any one time of year when prices are lower across the board.
-So feel free to stock up on favorites that come on sale, but no need to wait until a particular holiday or time of year.
+Though certain items might be on sale at certain times of the year (pumpkin purée around Thanksgiving, for example), a grocery store owner says that there isn't any specific time of year when prices are lower across the board.
+So feel free to stock up on favorites that come on sale, but there's no need to wait until a particular holiday or time of year.

-Though we can make generalizations about best times to shop and what produce is freshest, so much varies store to store.
-"So much is neighborhood specific," says the grocery store owner.
-He finds that places with older populations tend to get busy earlier while younger crowds tend to shop later.
+Though we can make generalizations about the best times to shop and what produce is freshest, so much varies from store to store.
+"So much is neighborhood-specific," says one grocery store owner.
+He finds that places with older populations tend to get busy earlier, while younger crowds tend to shop later.
 Knowing the quirks and specifics of your local market will help you get the best experience.

 While it's convenient to shop at just one store for all your needs, you're paying a price for that convenience.
 So if you really want to get the best deals don't be afraid to shop around.
 Even if you don't keep up with a dozen circulars every week, you can still get a sense of what stores tend to have the best prices (and quality) on different product types.

-To really assess whether you're getting a good deal, look at the price per ounce rather than the total cost.
-A family pack of chicken breasts, for example, will cost you more total but often be a better deal per pound (and you can freeze what you don't use right away!).
-But things like a tri-pack of peppers can seem like a good deal until you catch a peak at the price by weight (loose is usually cheaper in this case).
+To assess whether you're getting a good deal, look at the price per ounce, rather than the total cost.
+A family pack of chicken breasts, for example, will cost you more but will often be a better deal per pound (and you can freeze what you don't use right away!).
+But things like a tri-pack of peppers can seem like a good deal until you catch a peek at the price by weight (loose is usually cheaper in this case).